Fleurie Domaine des Hospices de BellevilleAppellation Village

 Site: between Moulin-à-Vent and Chiroubles, Fleurie is certainly one of the most celebrated of the ten Crus of Beaujolais.
-The Hospices de Belleville's Fleurie is produced on three parcels for a total surfice of 16 acres: "Vers le Mont", "Les Marrans" and "Les Grands Prés" for a total of 16acres.
+The Hospices de Belleville's Fleurie is produced on three parcels for a total surface of 6.56 ha (16 acres): "Vers le Mont", "Les Marrans" and "Les Grands Prés".

-Because of its size (14 acres), "Vers le Mont", situated on the slopes of La Madone,
+Because of its size, 6 ha (14 acres), "Vers le Mont", situated on the slopes of La Madone,

 dominates the assemblage of these 3 plots.